 The bill amends the Arkansas Code concerning the offenses of robbery and aggravated robbery.
-Specifically, it revises the definition of robbery in Arkansas Code 5-12-102(a) to include new language that broadens the circumstances under which a person can be charged with robbery.
-The amendment states that a person commits robbery if they employ or threaten to employ physical force, or create a circumstance that would cause a reasonable person to believe that the use of physical force is imminent, while intending to commit a felony or misdemeanor theft or resisting apprehension after such theft.
+Specifically, it revises the definition of robbery in Arkansas Code 5-12-102(a) to clarify the circumstances under which a person can be charged with robbery.
+The new language states that a person commits robbery if they employ or threaten to employ physical force, or create a circumstance that would cause a reasonable person to believe that the use of physical force is imminent, while intending to commit a felony or misdemeanor theft or resisting apprehension after committing such theft.

 Statutes affected: